-- It is mandatory for travelers as well as hotel staff, to wear masks at all times inside the hotel.
+- Rajasthan guidelines for tourists: it is mandatory for travellers to follow the given as well as hotel staff, to wear masks at all times inside the hotel.

 - Adequate manpower shall be deployed by hotel management for ensuring social distancing norms.

-- Travelers must maintain physical distancing of a minimum of 6 feet, when queuing up for entry and inside the hotel as far as feasible.
+- Travellers must maintain physical distancing of a minimum of 6 feet, when queuing up for entry and inside the hotel as far as feasible.

-- Number of people in the elevators shall be restricted, duly maintaining social distancing norms.
+- A number of people in the elevators shall be restricted, duly maintaining social distancing norms.

 Earlier this year, the restaurants and cafes in the state were open to public.
 However, due to the recent surge of the Covid-19 cases, restaurants and all other eateries are only allowed to provide take-away and parcel services.
 Dine-in facilities at restaurants and cafes are currently unavailable.

 When packing for a trip to Rajasthan, there are a few things that one needs to carry along for a vacation in and this post-covid travel guide to Rajasthan will give you a list of things to carry while travelling to Rajasthan: